The Bloody Chamber: The Company of Wolves

-(Closer adaptation of "Little Red Riding Hood".)
+(Loose adaptation of "Little Red Riding Hood".)

 "Those are the voices of my brothers, darling; I love the company of wolves."

 In the beginning of the piece, the wolf is described as an evil thing.
 One mini story in the beginning is about a witch who gets impregnated and left by a nobleman, who then visits his wedding and turns the whole wedding ceremony into wolves.
 She makes the wolves come to serenade her and the baby.
 In another mini story a young lady and a man are about to consummate their wedding night.
 As they get ready the husband says he needs to stop and relieve himself in the forest.
 The wife waits and he never returns.
 Off in the distance a wolf can be heard howling.
 She then concludes her husband will never return and marries a new man.
 With her new husband she bears children.
 Her first husband comes back and sees his wife.
 He then becomes furious, transforms into a wolf and bites the leg off the eldest child.
 Her second husband kills the wolf, who dies and looks exactly the same as he had when he disappeared; this makes her cry and her husband beats her.
 Later we meet a young girl walking in the woods who is "loved by everyone" and "[fears] nothing", who meets a handsome hunter who makes a deal with her; whoever can get to the grandmother's house first wins, and if the hunter wins she owes him a kiss.
 The protagonist lets the hunter win because she wants to kiss him.
 The hunter arrives at the protagonist's grandmother's house first, as planned, but tricks the woman to let him in.
 She is frail and sick, and holds a Bible in her hand to protect herself against any harm.
 The hunter is revealed to be a wolf and eats the grandmother, then waits for the girl.
 When she arrives, she notices her grandmother's hair in the fire and knows the wolf has killed her.
 He threatens to kill and eat her too, but she laughs in his face and proceeds to seduce him, stripping off their clothes and throwing them into the fire.
 The last lines are "See! sweet and sound she sleeps in granny's bed, between the paws of the tender wolf."